Firewall

 Security Bundle

 To authenticate or register your users with Symfony, the best and easiest way is to use the Security Bundle.
-First, install that bundle and follow the instructions given by .
+First, install that bundle and follow the instructions given by the official documentation.

 At the end of the installation and configuration, you should have a config/packages/security.yaml file that looks like as follow: